-Even though you might see pretty scandalous headlines depicting how evil Tor is, in reality, it is just a technology that facilitates safe and anonymous browsing.
+Even though you might see pretty scandalous headlines depicting how evil it is, in reality, it is just a technology that facilitates safe and anonymous browsing.

 In fact, the Onion network is fully legal and can be pretty much used freely anywhere in the world.

-That being said, while the technology itself is totally legal, some individual do use it for pretty shady reasons.
+That being said, while the technology itself is totally legal, some individuals use it for pretty shady reasons.
 I’m talking about accessing the dark web for nefarious services.

 Not only that, you can even purchase explosives, stolen credit card numbers, social security number and god knows what else.
 [Source]

 This is exactly the reason why ISPs and government agencies closely monitor Tor traffic.
 If you’re even remotely considering browsing the dark web, I highly suggest you use a VPN.